1coderookie/KobraGoNeoInsights/docs/hardware/axes.md

 ---

 ## Z-Axis
-The Z-axis of both the **Go** and the **Neo** is driven by a single lead screw (8mm diameter with 2mm pitch per rotation).
-This rod is mounted to the motor by a coupler at the bottom.
+The Z-axis of both the **Go** and the **Neo** is driven by a single lead screw.
+The lead screw is 8mm in diameter with 2mm pitch per rotation and has a length of 350mm.
+This rod is mounted to the 5mm shaft of the motor by a coupler at the bottom.
 The top end of the rod is completely unguided, in between it's guided and secured by a POM anti-backlash nut which you can see at the following picture, it's the black plastic part mounted to the black steel bracket.

 ![Z-axis views](../assets/images/z-axis_neo_web.jpg)